1n3ffbl3/programmers-oath-template/README.md

 ## [Third Promise](https://www.google.be/url?sa=t&rct=j&q=&esrc=s&source=video&cd=10&cad=rja&uact=8&ved=0ahUKEwjCirufkZnaAhUMjqQKHQxPDyQQtwIIQjAJ&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DsNWCmdDlmSQ&usg=AOvVaw2-KiiVggXXbYeRObWxD_r2):

-I will produce with each release a quick, sure and repeatable proof that every element of the code works as it should.
+I promise that each code release will be followed by a quick and surely repeatable proof that every element of the code works as it should.

 [TOP](#the-programmers-oath)